 The brainstem results in invariable behaviors to satisfy homeostasis.
 With the limbic system, the organism evaluates the current situation against prior situations in terms of security, satiation, and sexual opportunities.
 To perform this task, it assigns a value to each situation according to its capacity for satisfying the 3S Imperatives.
 These values are emotions.
-Emotional valences is the term to indicate that each situation and each behavioral choice is likely to partially satisfy many emotions and to entirely satisfy none.
+Each behavioral choice is likely to only partially satisfy a 3S Imperative and thus any emotion.

 The cortex, twin hemispheric neural structures, each with four lobes and responsibility for half the sensory and movement activities, first emerged in the brain of mammals.
 The three lobes that receive sensory input extract more information than the limbic system does from the environment.
 The lobes forward results to a relatively small frontal lobe in the early mammals.
 In the frontal lobe, behavioral responses to the current situation are triggered and sent to the muscles to activate motion.The active role the cortex takes in assembling a mental worldview is nicely captured by E.T.
 Jaynes’s (p 133) caution,

 Seeing is not a direct apprehension of reality, as we often like to pretend.
 Quite the contrary, seeing is inference from incomplete information.